cb-kali/Slides/README.md

 # If you are beginner or intermediate check this repository, it helps you in learning new thing and clear your basic  cyber security.

-## I am sharing my knownlgye in ppt formate.
+## I will share his knowledge in ppt format

 ## Follow me on my social networks: